Bizum + MONEI

 Fintech is a combination of the words “financial” and “technology”.
 It’s a term used to describe new technology that aims to automate and improve the use and delivery of financial services and products.

-Fintech is used to help business owners, companies, and consumers easily manage their finances and business processes using software.
-The technology is usually accessible via their computer or other devices such as a smartphone or tablet.
+Fintech helps business owners, companies, and consumers easily manage finances and business processes using software.
+The technology is usually accessible via your computer or other devices such as a smartphone or tablet.

-Fintech began in the late 1990s when the Internet and e-commerce businesses emerged.
-By the 21st Century, the technology was used at the backend systems of financial institutions to digitize banking.
+Fintech began in the late 1990s, as the Internet and e-commerce emerged.
+By the 21st Century, the technology was used in the backend systems of financial institutions to digitize banking.

 Since then, fintech has shifted its focus to consumer-oriented services.
-It's now used in various industries including retail banking, investment management, fundraising and nonprofit, education, and financial services for individuals.
-Cryptocurrencies like Bitcoin are also part of fintech development.
+It's now used in various industries, including retail banking, investment management, fundraising, nonprofit, education, and financial services for individuals.
+Cryptocurrencies like Bitcoin and Stablecoins like EURM are also part of fintech development.

 🎓Find more definitions in our payment industry glossary.